|

-The Horizon from Lauten Audio an extremely versatile, single pattern, large-diaphragm tube condenser microphone that can be used on wide variety of applications.
+The Horizon from Lauten Audio is an extremely versatile, single pattern, large-diaphragm tube condenser microphone that can be used on wide variety of applications.
 This mic can do it all!
-From electric and acoustic guitar, bass guitar, male and female vocals, Drum overheads, toms, snares, and kicks, to brass, strings, piano and more.
+From electric and acoustic guitar, bass guitar, male and female vocals, drum overheads, toms, snares, and kicks, to brass, strings, piano and more.
 This microphone will perform beautifully in your home, studio, or even live applications.
 This microphone has a smooth top end, meaty mid-range and a tight bottom end.
 Watch some of our demo videos featuring these mics to hear how great they sound.
 A miniature three-position toggle switch at the top of the mic body provides pre-attenuation of 0, -10 or -20 dB, enabling it to accommodate maximum sound pressure levels of 120, 130, or 140 dB respectively.
 The two-stage pads enable close miking of loud sources, the smooth, if airy, response seems to work well with most sources and certainly helps them to cut through a mix with minimal EQ, and the overall tonality is of a warm, harmonically rich classic valve mic.
 The Horizon is made from a single piece of brass, so it is extremely durable.

 The Horizon Tube Microphone will help you get the sound you've been looking for.
 You won't find another microphone that can match the component quality, sound, and value on the market today.